List of Di-Gata Defenders characters: The Zads

-A mysterious race of humanoid anteaters.
-When the Defenders were trying to defeat the Order of Infinis, a specific Zad was acting as a helper to the Defenders.
-This Zad was first appeared at the monastery of Amos-Yan and lead them to an elevator shaft.
+The Zads are a mysterious race of humanoid anteaters.
+When the Defenders were trying to defeat the Order of Infinis, a Zad was acting as a helper to the Defenders, first appearing at the monastery of Amos-Yan and lead them to an elevator shaft.
 He did this after he searched through and devoured a portion of the Defender's supplies.
 He later appears in the location of the Dako Pure Stone, helping fight off Malco and Flinch.
-He even gives Kara a sigil spirit to see what is happening to Melosa (this spirit is also seen in Nexus - it helps her find out about and shows her where the Nexus is).
+He gives Kara a sigil spirit to see what is happening to Melosa and shows her where the Nexus is.
 Zad also leads Kara to Madam Lisel in "The Den of Thieves", to a warning that was meant for Melosa.
 His last helpful appearance lead the Defenders and Adam to the Infinis Army, allowing them to get access to Nazmul's Keep.

 However, after "Ethos", the Ethos emissaries gave a Zad a Shift Stone, a special hexagon shaped timer that determines when the portal between RaDos and the Dark Realm would be opened.
 He revealed his true colors when he captured Kara and sent her to the Dark Realm.
-The Defenders failed to save her and the Zad that completed his mission perished within the confines of his own spell.
+The Defenders failed to save her and the Zad that completed his mission died within the confines of his own spell.

-Most Zad warriors are armed with whips that contain paralysis effects, have high agility and are the only beings that use Ethos with other sigils (most commonly with Dako).
-Their only known spell fires a device similar to the Power of the Guild, except explodes into a highly viscous liquid, that pulls targets under it like quicksand.
+Most Zad warriors are armed with paralyzing whips, have high agility, and are the only beings that use Ethos with other sigils, most commonly with Dako.
+Their only known spell fires a device similar to the Power of the Guild that explodes into a highly viscous liquid that pulls targets under it like quicksand.
 They also tame dark serpents to fight with them in the front lines of battle.

 In "Back Track", when Mel messed up the timeline by freezing the Celestial Abyss, the Zad became pig-like, bigger and more dangerous.
-One practically incapacitated the Defenders and Brackus in mere seconds.
-Yet, it was defeated by Rion in his mutant form.
-When the timeline was restored, the Zad trying to get at the Defenders reverted to normal and fell into the bottomless well from whence they came.
+One incapacitated the Defenders before being defeated by Rion in his mutant form.
+When the timeline was restored, the Zad attacking the Defenders reverted to normal and fell into the bottomless well from where they came.